Aerial view of a docked container ship under four cranes with text that reads: Mastering Customs Duties and Import Taxes.

 Introduction:

 Understanding customs duties and import taxes is important for businesses that import goods from overseas.
-These fees can add a lot to the cost of imported goods and affect your business’s profits.
+These fees can significantly increase the cost of imported goods and affect a business’s profits.

 This guide will help you understand customs duties and import taxes to manage your import operations smoothly and cost-effectively.